sunra-ai/sunra-clients/clients/java/README.md

-## The sunra.ai JVM Client for Java and Kotlin
+# The sunra.ai JVM Client for Java and Kotlin

 ![License](https://img.shields.io/badge/license-Apache%20License%202.0-blue)

 ## About the Project

-The `SunraClient` is a robust and user-friendly Java implementation of the [sunra.ai](https://sunra.ai) client.
+The `SunraClient` is a robust and user-friendly Java implementation of the [sunra.ai](https://sunra.ai) client library.

 ## Getting Started

-The `SunraClient` library serves as a client for sunra serverless Python functions.
+The `SunraClient` library serves as a client for sunra.ai applications and AI models.
 Before using this library, ensure you've got your sunra key from [our dashboard](https://sunra.ai/dashboard/keys).

 The client is available on Maven Central.
 There are three different modules: